LucaNoah/gfeller-herbs-wf/README.md

 If the user is logged in, he can go to his personal user profile via the navigation bar.
 There is a list of all orders placed, an entry for the default delivery address which is automatically inserted during checkout and a selection option to subscribe to the newsletter of the store.

 ### - Newsletter
-The newsletter of the site can be subscribed by selecting the appropriate selection box in the Your Account area.
+The newsletter of the site can be subscribed by checking the checkbox in the Your Account area.
 The user only has to provide his email address and update his information.
 There are no real newsletter mails sent at the moment!

 ### - Messages
 For many recurring events, the user is informed about successful or failed actions via a message box that appears at the top right and only disappears when it is closed.
 Such events are for example: logging in, adding a product to the shopping cart, adding a product to the catalog (store owner), when emails have been sent, etc...

 ### - Reviews
 Via the Your Account tab of the navbar, the user has the possibility to write reviews about products, provided that a user account has been created.
 These are displayed under the respective product in the detail view.
 Before the review is publicly visible, it must be approved by an admin via the admin panel.
+Creation has user conformation.

 ## Future Features